gourav-dhaliwal/Melody-mood/README.md

 ## Ashok's Features:
-1.Users can create a Smart Queue by choosing which songs to play next or later, and easily rearrange them.
-2.Users can enable Sleep Mode that stops music after a set time.
+1. Users can enable Sleep Mode that stops music after a set time.
-3.Users can discover a new song every day.
+2. Users can discover a new song every day.
-4.Users can make their own favorite playlist.